UC Master Gardeners, Santa Clara County, CA

 Watermelon in cinder block

-To each raised bed 12 cubic ft of compost horse manure, one cubic ft succulent planter mix, four lb of alfalfa pellets, four lb soybean meal and three lb of Biostarter+ from Live Earth were added and tilled.
+To each raised bed 12 cubic feet of compost horse manure, one cubic ft succulent planter mix, four lb of alfalfa pellets, four lb soybean meal and three lb of Biostarter+ from Live Earth were added and tilled.
 The beds were watered deeply by hand three days prior to planting and the automatic irrigation established.
 The West bed was watered using quarter-inch soaker hose while the North bed was watered with half or five-eighths soaker.

-Upon completion of transplanting and verification irrigation worked properly, 68 8" x 16" cinder blocks were added to the raised beds to support the row cover and add thermal mass.
+Upon completion of transplanting and verification irrigation worked properly, 68 8-inch x 16-inch cinder blocks were added to the raised beds to support the row cover and add thermal mass.
 Row cover provides heat by decreasing air movement.
 At blossom set, the row cover was removed for pollination.
 Cinder blocks were left until the plants were pulled.
 A few melons grew inside the cinder blocks forming bread loaf shaped melons.
 One melon broke its cinder block container.

 Transplanting